bdombro/monorepo-tooling-demos/README.md

 What's great
-- flexibility of package managers and lock files
+- flexibility of package managers and lock files.
+It's even possible to incrementally adopt yarn workspaces -- see lerna-8x-hybrid folder.

 What's not
 - somewhat awkward integration and relationship with Nx